bupthpc/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/07-Channelizer-Using-Vitis-Libraries/README.md

 ## Build and Run Design

-You can nuild the polyphase channelizer design from the command line.
+You can build the polyphase channelizer design from the command line.

 ### Setup & Initialization